paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/introduction.rst

 Python data structures are not particularly efficient, an ``int`` is typically 24 bytes, a ``datetime`` 48 bytes and so on.

-A further source of 'leaks' are caches.
+A further source of 'leaks', or code that can mask memory loaks, are caches, in-memory databases and so on.

 Sources of Leaks
 ------------------